Bank Rate Mortgages

 This RSS feed URL is deprecated, please update.
 New URLs can be found in the footers at https://news.google.com/news

-Mortgage rates up for TuesdayBankrate.comAt the current average rate, you'll pay principal and interest of $504.90 for every $100,000 you borrow.
-That's $2.37 higher compared with last week.
-You can use Bankrate's mortgage calculator to figure out your monthly payments and see what the ...
+Refinance rates drop for WednesdayBankrate.comAt the current average rate, you'll pay $521.65 per month in principal and interest for every $100,000 you borrow.
+That's $1.20 lower, compared with last week.
+You can use Bankrate's mortgage calculator to figure out your monthly payments and see what ...

 Mortgage rates go up for MondayBankrate.comThe average rate on 5/1 adjustable-rate mortgages, or ARMs, the most popular type of variable rate mortgage, also rose. ......
 You can use Bankrate's mortgage calculator to estimate your monthly payments and see the effect of adding extra payments.and more »

 Rocket Mortgage ReviewBankrate.comQuicken Loans offers a calculator that you can use to determine the cost structure of your Rocket Mortgage immediately.
 And you can always check how much home you can afford before applying for mortgage through Bankrate's mortgage calculator.and more »